The Mall in Columbia: History

 A December 2007 decision by local General Growth Properties managers to abandon The Mall's traditional "Poinsettia Tree" Christmas display sparked a grassroots movement by several hundred Columbia residents for the return of the display which had come to be viewed as a local tradition.
 The story was picked up by The Washington Post, and the publicity led mall managers to reverse their decision and return the popular display in 2008.
 Part of what makes the "tree" unique is its watering system and plant specifications.
 In 2017, the large water fountain within which the "tree" had been installed each year, was replaced with at-grade flooring.

 In early 2013, construction began on an addition to the outdoor "Plaza at The Mall in Columbia" to replace the L.L.
 Bean store (which closed in May 2013) with additional stores and restaurants.
 The first phase of the outdoor expansion opened in November 2013.
-On April 28, 2015, Howard County Police announced an increased presence at village centers and malls following protests and riots the day before that affected General Growth's Mondawmin Mall in Baltimore.
+On April 28, 2015, Howard County Police announced an increased presence at village centers and malls following the protests and riots in Baltimore.

 In May 2018, a 50000 sqft Main Event Entertainment facility opened on the south side of the mall, featuring 22 bowling lanes and over a hundred virtual reality video games.

-The late 2010s saw multiple classic chain anchors retreat from brick and mortar after being disrupted by digital retailers in recent years.